TN 13 (11-11)

 Identify prior underpayments and determine eligibility for payment to new claimant(s);

 Discover open applications based on an earlier filing;

 Determine if the Res Judicata rule applies (e.g., technical denial code of 0S1 on the MBR) per GN 03101.160 and GN 04040.010; and

 Identify related claim files that may contain evidence previously submitted to SSA.

-NOTE: Query the evidence (EVID) screen and the Claims File Records Management System (CFRMS) for required evidence before attempting to retrieve prior claims file (see GN 00301.286 and MSOM EVID 001.001).
+NOTE: Query the evidence (EVID) screen and the Claims File User Interface (CFUI) for required evidence before attempting to retrieve prior claims file (see GN 00301.286 and MSOM EVID 001.001).